 - Backpacking: If you are hiking with a lot of weight on your back, you might want to leave the bedroll at home.
 Lightweight tents, sleeping bags, and pads are specifically designed for backpacking and can be better options on backpacking trips.

-- Wet conditions: If you know you will be camping in the rain or wet conditions, a bedroll might not be the best option.
-Some bedrolls are waterproof, but unless you get a tight seal, you might leave yourself open to getting soaked.
+- Wet conditions: A bedroll might not be the best option if you know you will be camping in the rain or wet conditions.
+Some bedrolls are waterproof, but you might leave yourself open to getting soaked unless you get a tight seal.
 Also, you could end up in a puddle of water if you are positioned just right.
 But this is true with a tent too.

 - Multi-day hiking trips: If you are trekking on long hiking trips, a bedroll might just be too bulky for your trip.
 You will likely need lots of other compact gear for these types of outings.
 A bedroll probably isn’t the best for this situation.
 You can use more modern technology with gear that packs down super small.